 Footpaths and Cycleways

-The Public Transport System in the Cults, Bieldside and Milltimber areas into the city centre is excellent along the North Deeside Road itself, but is otherwise poor.
+The Public Transport System in the Cults, Bieldside and Milltimber areas into the city centre is excellent along the NDR itself, but is otherwise poor.
 Older residents in many cases struggle to get to a bus if they live a distance away from the North Deeside Road especially given the steep gradients of many minor roads.
-In addition, large housing estates are being built a long way from the road, i.e. not within walking distance and currently no bus routes are available for these estates.
-In the future, bus services may be provided, but due to the narrow roads in some of the areas, such services may cause added congestion.
-Attempts by the Bus Operators and Aberdeen City Council to provide bus services into the estates to serve the elderly or vulnerable have repeatedly failed due to the high level of subsidy required to support a small number of users; innovative approaches are needed to try and resolve these issues.
+In addition, large housing estates are being built a long way from the road, i.e. not within walking distance.
+In the future, better bus services may be provided, but due to the narrow roads in some of the areas, such services may cause added congestion.
+Attempts by the bus operators and Aberdeen City Council to provide bus services into the estates to serve the elderly or vulnerable have repeatedly failed due to the high level of subsidy required to support a small number of users; innovative approaches are needed to try and resolve these issues.

 The use of private transport is increasing in the area for many reasons.
 The building of new housing estates all along the Dee Valley means that more people need to commute into Aberdeen or other employment centres, e.g., Dyce, Westhill, Bridge of Don along both the North and South Deeside Roads.
-The opening of the AWPR will relieve some of this traffic, but long term the trend is upwards.
-In the CBM area the large volume of house building will have a significant effect: many of the houses currently being planned or built are large and at least two cars per house can be expected.
+The opening of the AWPR has relieved some of this traffic, but long term the trend is upwards but as previously noted traffic volumes on the NDR are still high at certain times of the day.
+In the CBM area the large volume of house building is beginning to have a significant effect: many of the houses currently being planned or built are large and at least two cars per house can be expected.
 The lack of Public Transport linking housing estates directly to the main employment centres will lead to lengthy commuting journeys and a greater reliance on private transport.

 Current Key Issues